Mera-Stackhouse/pet-connect-frontend/README.md

 # PetConnect

 React frontend of PetConnect, a social media app to connect with other pet owners and plan pet play dates!
-(Add Gif here)

 ## Demo
 ![Pet Connect Screenshot](public/pet_connect_screenshot.png)
 [Vimeo demo](https://vimeo.com/349003287)

-* Go to <ADD LINK> and use a Google account to sign in.
-You will automatically have a few friends seeded.
-You can add your pets, edit your profile, and create events with your friends.

 ## Installation
 * If you would like to use this repo locally, it needs a backend, which you can find [here](https://github.com/Mera-Stackhouse/pet-connect-backend)